the-carlisle-group/PracticalAPL/APLSource/Chapters/Chapter1.md

 9
 ~~~

-In APL, we try to avoid the use of parenthesis if possible.
+APL programmers try to avoid the use of parenthesis.
 This is often
 possible by simply rearranging the order of the functions in an expression.